 - Design a science fair project that addresses environmental challenges and suggests new ways to reduce pollution and improve health.

-- Major in chemistry, biology, geology, hydrology, physics, environmental engineering or some other scientific area.
+- Major in environmental health, chemistry, biology, geology, hydrology, physics, environmental engineering or some other scientific area.

 - Enroll in a summer program or internship that focuses on environmental health.

 - American Society of Safety Engineers